 Diagnosis, Prevention, And Treatment Of Hair Loss

 A lot of us suffered in silence because we did not know how to deal with what was happening to us.
-It takes courage, lots of it, to finally report hair issues to physicians or dermatologists, only to be told nothing can really be done.
+It took courage, lots of it, to finally man up and report our cases to our physicians or dermatologists.

-For the cosmetic approach, there are hair fiber powder, hair units (human or synthetic hair), hair extensions and weaves, laser therapy, and hair transplant surgery.
+For the cosmetic approach, we can try hair fiber powder, wigs (human or synthetic hair), hair extensions and weaves, laser therapy, and hair transplant surgery.
 For people with itchy scalp and dermatitis on the scalp, medicated shampoos or creams like Ketoconazole, OTC dandruff, and topical lotions can help with the issue.

-To prevent hair loss, it is important to have great hair hygiene with regular shampooing, good nutrition with enough iron and vitamins, and regular visits to a doctor.
+To prevent hair loss, we were told to take up good hair hygiene with regular shampooing, good nutrition with enough iron and vitamins, and regular visits to a doctor.
 It is also best to treat medical conditions (thyroid diseases, anemia, and hormonal imbalance) on time before they start making you lose your hair.

-Well, we know this is not the most fun journey and that is why we are available to help you overcome your hair loss and have a great hair day, every day.
-The first step is to make your private consultation appointment and let’s walk you through the journey of having back your full confidence and self-esteem.
+Well, we know this is not the most fun journey and that is why we are here as a brand to help overcome and have a great hair day all day without having to go through much hassle.
+So do make an appointment for your private consultation with us today and let’s walk you through the journey of regaining your confidence!
+(301) 441-1222